-Documentation of a performance made in collaboration with Andrea Chirinos and Emiliano Cruz at SQUASH EDITIONS, Mexico City 2016.
-Curated and in collaboration with Fabiola Iza.
+Documentation of a performance made in collaboration with choreographer Andrea Chirinos and dancer Emiliano Cruz at SQUASH EDITIONS, Mexico City 2016.

-Modus-modestia-temperantia, somewhat of an experiment in exhibition-making, I decided to create a choreography –in collaboration with Andrea Chirinos and Emiliano Cruz– inspired on the image archive of the book Los gestos muertos.
-The squash court in which the performance takes place becomes the perfect scenario to stress the idea of politics as a play, a game to mess around with its pre-established rules.
-The gestures’ vacuity makes itself evident in it: the hand movements are repeated incessantly, they become accelerated and they slow themselves down – they turn into signs that signify nothing.
-The failed transmission of gestures and voice alike is reinforced by the microphones placed in the exhibition space which are, in turn, sculptures made of domestic materials.
-Their stands are made of water pipes and the microphones are actually utensils incapable of transmitting the voice: hairbrushes, dish and toilet brushes, aluminum fibers, and scourers.
-If the image archive refers to politics as a practice predominantly executed by men, the sculptures – a maladroit exercise of assemblage art and bricolage – conversely point to a predominantly female practice: domestic labor.
-The sum of all elements – the choreography, and the sculptures – emphasizes a great number of fractures.
-If the archive generated dead gestures in the first place, its mise-en-scène points as well to the absent voice.
+The squash court in which the performance takes place becomes the perfect scenario to stage the idea of politics as play, a game that messes with pre-established rules.
+The vacuousness of politicans’ gestures is clear: hand movements are repeated incessantly, they become accelerated and they slow down – they turn into signs that signify nothing.
+The failed transmission of gestures and voice alike is reinforced by the microphones placed in the exhibition space which are actually sculptures made of domestic materials.
+Their stands are made of water pipes and the microphones are utensils incapable of transmitting the voice: hairbrushes, dish and toilet brushes, aluminum fibers, and scourers.
+If the image archive generated in Los gestos Muertos (The dead gestures) refers to politics as a practice predominantly executed by men, the sculptures – a maladroit exercise of assemblage art and bricolage – conversely point to a predominantly female practice: domestic labor.
+The sum of all elements – the choreography and the sculptures – emphasises a great number of fractures, its mise en scène points as well to the absent voice.